osome-iu/Rematch-RARE/README.md

 ### Hybrid Consistency (Bamboo Benchmark)
 ![image](https://github.com/Zoher15/Rematch-RARE/assets/29090730/8c6de7b9-ed68-4fed-afe6-2ba383360563)

 Please follow the instructions in the [Bamboo repo](https://github.com/flipz357/bamboo-amr-benchmark).
 Do note that by default, Bamboo uses Pearsonr, but for our analysis we chose Spearmanr.
 That change can be made easily in the [evaluation script](https://github.com/flipz357/bamboo-amr-benchmark/blob/main/evaluation-suite/evaluate4tasks.py) by using find and replace.
-Replace `pearsonr` with `spearmanr`.
+The word `pearsonr` needs to be replaced with `spearmanr`.

 ### Efficiency
 ![time space](https://github.com/Zoher15/Rematch-RARE/assets/29090730/2024bc28-be07-42fe-a406-ee46bc2f8680)